Illusory contour: Uses

-Related visual phenomena
+Related phenomena

 Visual illusions are useful stimuli for studying the neural basis of perception because they hijack the visual system's innate mechanisms for interpreting the visual world under normal conditions.
 For example, objects in the natural world are often only partially visible.
 Illusory contours provide clues for how the visual system constructs surfaces when portions of the surface's edge are not visible.

 The encoding of surfaces is thought to be an indispensable part of visual perception, forming a critical intermediate stage of visual processing between the initial analysis of visual features and the ability to recognize complex stimuli like faces and scenes.